demetriomagatti/molecular_dynamics/README.md

 <li>Definition of finite difference method for time evolution of the system
 <li>Definition of atom-atom interaction in the lattice
 <li>Introduction of periodic boundary conditions
-<li>Optimization of the time step (related to total energy conservation)
-<li>Surface diffusion simulation with Transition State Theory
 </ul>

 ## Files and structure